datamadness/MyBlog/_posts/2019-03-24-time-signal-CNN.md

 mathjax: true
 ---

-This example explores the possibility to use Convolutional Neural Network(CNN) to classify time domain signal.
-The fundamental thesis of this work is that arbitrarily long sampled time domain signal can be divided into short segments using a window function.
+This example explores the possibility of using a Convolutional Neural Network(CNN) to classify time domain signal.
+The fundamental thesis of this work is that an arbitrarily long sampled time domain signal can be divided into short segments using a window function.
 These segments can be further converted to frequency domain data via [Short Time Fourier Transform(STFT)](https://en.wikipedia.org/wiki/Short-time_Fourier_transform)	.
 This approach is well known from acoustics, but it is easily applicable on any frequency spectrum.
-The goal of this work is to add an alternative tool to ensemble of classifiers for time signal predictions.
-As an example, this specific classifier example was developed on [VSB Power Line Fault Detection dataset](https://www.kaggle.com/c/vsb-power-line-fault-detection/data) where I aimed to combine three classifiers:
+The goal of this work is to add an alternative tool to an ensemble of classifiers for time signal predictions.
+To illustrate, this specific classifier example was developed on [VSB Power Line Fault Detection dataset](https://www.kaggle.com/c/vsb-power-line-fault-detection/data) where I aimed to combine three classifiers:

 - Long Short-Term Memory (LSTM) Recurent Neural Network(RNN),
 - Gradient Boosted Decision Tree using signal statistics, and finally the
 - Convolutional Neural Network(CNN)

-These three methods are based on very different principles and therefore, they can complement each other with different sets of strengths and weaknesses.
+These three methods are based on very different principles and can complement each other with different sets of strengths and weaknesses.

 #### Full example repo on GitHub
 If you want to get the files for the full example, you can get it from [this GitHub repo](https://github.com/datamadness/Time-signal-classification-using-Convolutional-Neural-Network).
 You'll find two files: